Key takeaways on budget forecasting

 - Determine forecasting model: Consider the four commonly used forecasting methods.
 Each has different levels of complexity and required data.
 Choose which method works best for your particular situation.

-- Implement and refine: Put your forecast to work.
+- Implement and refine: It’s time to put your forecast to work.
 Refine the forecasting with new and emerging data over each succeeding reporting period.
-Use the data derived from forecasting to make data-driven decisions and strive for the outcomes outlined in the budget.
+Then use the forecasting data to strive for the outcomes outlined in the budget.

 Post-forecasting analysis and continuous improvement